 Because the S&P 500 index is sometimes viewed as a surrogate for the performance of the overall US equity market, many people assume that the range of potential equity investment might be limited to only 500 individual companies.

 But while these 500 companies do represent more than three quarters of the US's total equity market value, they're only a small fraction of the thousands of companies in the US equity investment universe.
-An understanding the equity investment class can help you find opportunity in this vast space.
+An understanding of the equity investment class can help you find opportunity in this vast space.

 An overview of stock